tongye-nz/tongye-nz/README.md

 🔧 I am mainly focusing on Full Stack Development and have a strong interest in AI.

-⚡ I have experience in: C#, Python, TypeScript, SQL, HTML, CSS, React, Azure.
+⚡ I have experience in: .NET 8, Python, TypeScript, SQL, HTML, CSS, React, EF Core, Azure.

 🔭 ISTQB® Certified Tester